GMOD/Apollo/docs/TestScript.md

 12.1.5) Annotation Info Editor: dbXRefs, Comments, GO IDs, PubMed IDs

-12.2) Also, use annotation in progress + feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.
+12.2) Use annotation in progress + feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.

 13) Check that the URL can be used for sharing work (on a different browser): bring up different browser window and paste the shared URL.
 Check real-time update by dragging and dropping another exon to the model on the left (same strand); check that “non-canonical boundaries” warning sign appears as appropriate.
 Last, delete an exon, Redo/Undo to test.